dszyszek/simple-monolith-k8s/README.md

 If you want to test wether the horizontal autoscaler works, you can run

-`$ kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://simple-app-server-service; done"`
+`$ kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://simple-app-ui-service; done"`

 while the app is running.
-Give it a couple of minutes and observe the results on the dashboard.
+After some time (usually couple of minutes) of generating the load, in minikube's dashboard you should see how K8S adjusts number of running instances, depending on load target.
+You can also see the current targets and number of replicas by running:

+`$ kubectl get hpa`

+in the terminal.

+## Troubleshooting

+### No output after running `$ kubectl describe hpa`

+1. Run `$ kubectl describe hpa`

+And check for the errors, especially `AbleToScale` and `ScalingActive` in `Conditions` section Most probably you'll see some errors there.
+For more info, you can run minikube dashboard:

+`$ minikube dashboard`

+and check for exact error, if you see the `ErrImageNeverPull` (problems with pulling docker image from registry), move to the `ErrImageNeverPull error after running deployment with kubectl` section of Troubleshooting

+### ErrImageNeverPull error after running deployment with kubectl

+1. Make sure you start minikube first (`$ minikube start`) and <b>after</b> that `$ eval $(minikube -p minikube docker-env)`

+2. Afterwards you need to rebuild both FE and BE images one more time, for that see the `Building Front-end prod image` section